 Richard Schüler and the August Schüler Co. of Suhl

 The German Gun Collectors Association has a August Schüler catalog reprint available for purchase.
-Click here to go to thier site and to view what they have to offer.
+Click here to go to their site and to view what they have to offer.

 By Larry B. Schuknecht